U.S. Big Tech Frontend System Design in Practice: For Frontend Developers Who Don't Want to Remain Just Simple Implementers

 Courses

-Based on the experience and know-how accumulated at the forefront of the global tech scene, I present a path for non-majors to overcome technical barriers and become masters of their business.
+Based on the experience and know-how gained at the forefront of the global tech scene, I present a path for non-majors to overcome technical barriers and become leaders in business.

 • Current) Founder of a Silicon Valley AI Coding Agent Startup